-Global health diplomacy is the core of OGA's work.
-It is the intersection of public health and foreign affairs—we foster critical relationships with multilateral organizations, foreign governments, and Ministries of Health and Science and Technology around the world.
-We also represent the United States in key global discussions and negotiations to protect and promote health worldwide.
-Through global health diplomacy, OGA creates the pathways for HHS to apply its expertise globally, advance research through collaboration, and contribute to effective global policy.
+Global health diplomacy is at the core of OGA's work.
+At the intersection of public health and foreign affairs, we foster critical relationships with multilateral organizations, foreign governments, and Ministries of Health and Science and Technology around the world.
+We also represent the United States in key global discussions and negotiations to protect and promote health and human services worldwide.
+Through global health diplomacy, OGA creates pathways for HHS to apply its expertise globally, advance research through collaboration, and contribute to effective global health policy.

-Global health diplomacy also leverages a widely agreed-upon goal—a healthier, safer world—to develop the foundation for diplomatic relations in other sectors.
+Global health diplomacy also leverages a widely agreed-upon goal—a healthier, safer world—to develop foundations for diplomatic relations in other sectors.

 What We Do

 In our global health diplomacy role, OGA addresses a broad spectrum of health and human service activities with bilateral and multilateral partners, including the World Health Organization.